Skip to Main Content

 4. Fees: Be aware of the fees associated with the plan, including administrative fees and investment fees.
 High fees can eat into your savings and reduce the overall return on investment.

 5. Contribution limits: Most 529 plans have high contribution limits, which means you can save significant amounts of money for your child’s education.
 Some plans even allow contributions up to $500,000 or more.
-Be sure to Check the contribution limits for the plan you choose.
+Be sure to check the contribution limits for the plan you choose.
 While most plans have high contribution limits, some may have lower limits.

 6. Anyone can contribute: Unlike some other savings vehicles, anyone can contribute to a 529 plan, regardless of their relationship to the beneficiary.
 This means that grandparents, aunts, uncles, and other family members can also contribute to the account, making it a great way for family members to support a child’s education.